 A Unique Consideration: HomeFi Titan Pro Router (Cellular Connectivity)

-For rural areas without reliable wired internet or for those who need internet on the go (think RVs, boats, or vacation rentals), the HomeFi Titan Pro is a game-changer.
+For rural areas without reliable wired internet or for those who need internet on the go (think RVs, boats, or vacation rentals), the HomeFi Titan Pro is a major upgrade.
 This router features built-in cellular functionality, acting as its own modem and connecting directly to 4G LTE networks, providing flexible and portable internet access.

 Optimizing Your Home WiFi Router for Peak Performance